apache/spark/docs/sql-programming-guide.md

 <div data-lang="python"  markdown="1">

 {% highlight python %}
-# sqlCtx from the previous example is used in this example.
+# sqlContext from the previous example is used in this example.

 schemaPeople # The SchemaRDD from the previous example.